openmpf/openmpf.github.io/docs/docs/Packaging-and-Registering-a-Component.md

 For Java components, this contains the name of the jar which contains the component implementation used for batch processing.

-For setuptools-based Python components, this contains the component's distribution name which is declared in the component's `setup.py` file.
+For setuptools-based Python components, this contains the component's distribution name, which is declared in the component's `setup.py` file.
 The distribution name is usually the same name as the component.

 For basic Python components, this contains the full path to the Python file containing the component class.